knpuniversity/symfony-journey/knpu/http-kernel/event-subscriber.rst

 Perfect!

 So in true Journey to the Center of the "Symfony" theme, we're going to talk about dinosaurs.
-I've already created an app, which as 2 pages.
+I've already created an app, which has 2 pages.
 We can list dinosaurs - these are coming out of the database - and if we click on one of them, we go to the show page for that dinosaur.